 Develop a ‘Stress Relief’ Toolkit

-My stress relief is either planning Christmas presents, birthday shopping, or watching Disney +.
+My stress and anxiety relief is either planning Christmas presents, birthday shopping, or watching Disney +.
 I love finding Christmas present bargains and especially with what I’m calling ‘Corona sales’.
-I managed to grab a few of Josh’s presents for his birthday this month and Christmas in the ‘Corona sales’ which meant I had some extra money to spend on other presents.
 I really hope ‘Corona sales’ catches on, I’m proud of that, ha!
 Another toolkit must-have is a soothing playlist, I’m not talking about classical music though.
-I usually tend to listen to a lot of late 90’s to early 00’s chart hits, check my playlist out. you could always create a lockdown favourites playlist too, I’m not sharing that one…it’s full of 80’s cheesy hits like Jason and Kylie.
+I usually tend to listen to a lot of late 90’s to early 00’s chart hits, check my playlist out.
+You could always create a lockdown favourites playlist too.

-On the food and drink side, I like a good ol’ Yorkshire Tea in my favourite mug, so why not treat yourself to nice mug and some yummy biscuits?
-My favourite mug features on my Instagram stories a lot, it’s a collage of my fave selfies with Josh so even though it’s a tiny thing, it’s kept me sane in lockdown.
+On the food and drink side, I like a good ol’ Yorkshire Tea in my favourite mug.
+Why not treat yourself to nice mug and some yummy biscuits?
 Rich teas are my go-to biscuit, I know they’re boring but they are THE best.
 So grab a cuppa, Rich Teas and watch your favourite comedy.
-I’m loving Modern Family on Netflix at the moment but they need to hurry up and put seasons 8 – 11 as I’ve nearly finished season 7!
+I’m loving Modern Family on Netflix at the moment.
+They need to hurry up and put seasons 8 – 11 as I’ve nearly finished season 7!
 I need new recommendations so please leave me some in the comments!